-20 Apr Inertia is Death (Why We Consistently Talk Ourselves Out of Change)
+20 Apr Inertia is Death (Why We Consistently Talk Ourselves Out of Changing Our Lives for the Better)

 When I decided to move from my hometown of Omaha to New Orleans, I wish I could say that it was one of those gloriously spontaneous movie moments, where I threw some tee shirts, my guitars and a typewriter in the back of a convertible and drove off into the sunset, guiding the steering wheel with one hand and fist-pumping the sky with the other.